andrew-canaday/libyimmo/README.md

 > bears the marks of being my on-again/off-again, personal C-refresher/protocol
 > exploration playground...
 >
-> To be clear: I wouldn't consider using this in production
+> To be clear: I wouldn't use this in production until after some test coverage
-> until after some test coverage and usability things have been addressed.
+> and usability things have been addressed.
 > (I generally use [gunicorn](https://gunicorn.org/) for my production WSGI workloads and
 > [libwebsockets](https://libwebsockets.org/) for websockets.
 Check 'em out!)
 >
 > There's a bit of cleanup work in flight, and _things are likely to change a
 > bit as the refactor proceeds!_
->
-> I've got a pretty extensive TODO list, but the following neatly summarizes
-> the current state of things:
->
->  1. The unpruned vestiges of more than a handful of experiments are still
->     nestled in the code.
->  2. Hacks and ugly kludges abound.
->  3. There are missing/out of date docs and many a translation unit needs
->     shuffling.
 >
 > :information_source: **I'm not accepting PR's, at the moment**, due to 1-3
 > and some procedural things to resolve re: code contributions.